 On October 23, 1942, parents Bob and Betty Foster and brother Robert welcomed Elizabeth Ann to their family.
 If they only knew how their lives would change.
 Ann was born in Drumright but shortly thereafter the family moved to Stillwater.
 She attended Stillwater Public Schools, kindergarten through high school, graduating in 1960.
 During these years she participated in Pep Club, Future Teachers of America, and Glee Club.
 She played the violin in the school orchestra, took piano lessons and dance (she loved tap), and worked as a lifeguard at the “Kiddie Pool”.
 Ann had many fond memories of dancing at the old pavilion at Yost Lake, dragging Main with the girls, and harassing her brother.
 Ann loved life.
 Her wit, her beautiful smile, and that twinkle in her eye helped create many friendships that would endure for years.
 At that early time of her life, she would admit that academics were secondary in her life.
 But that would change.

-To send flowers in memory of Ann Foster Gage, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Ann Foster Gage, please visit our Heartfelt Sympathies Store.

 In 1962 Ann married Charles “Chuck” Miller.
 Chuck’s job with John Deere precipitated several moves.
 Starting out in Stillwater, they next lived in Tulsa, then Amarillo, and finally ended up settling in Weatherford.
 During her time in Tulsa, Ann took flying lessons and eventually earned her student pilot’s license.
 Her first solo was completed with tears in her eyes but it was a proud accomplishment, tears or not.